 Via Inferred Holocaust, saving Earth becomes this, since not only will the destruction of the relays ensure a new dark age, but the entire Citadel blowing up above the planet will result in very bad things for the people below.

-Amusingly enough, the original endings still exist in the Extended Cut... as the endings you get when you fail.
+Amusingly enough, one of the original endings still exist in the Extended Cut... as the Destroy ending you get when your preparations have been poor.
+The accompanying narration is also fittingly bleak.

-In Kid Kool, the goal is to save the king, who is dying by finding the "seven wonder herbs."
-If the player doesn't finish the game quick enough, the king dies before you even GET to the end.
-Bonus points since the game's controls are so bad, that it's virtually unplayable.
+In Kid Kool, the goal is to save the king, who is dying, by finding the "seven wonder herbs."
+If the player doesn't finish the game quickly enough, the king dies before you even get to the end.

 While Mondo Medicals was a Shoot the Shaggy Dog story, the sequel, Mondo Agency, settles for just a plain old Shaggy Dog Story instead, with the player going on a mission to stop an assassination attempt on the president and ending up accidentally killing him themself and getting fired.